leandronsp/nvim-config/README.md

 ## 🦀 **Language-Specific Commands**

-This configuration provides rich LSP support for multiple languages with **Supermaven AI completion** that works intelligently across all languages.
+This configuration provides rich LSP support for multiple languages with **GitHub Copilot AI completion** that works intelligently across all languages.
 Here are the most useful commands for each:

 ### **🦀 Rust Development**